 Are you ready to learn a skill set that enables you or your organization to become a recognized expert on responding to both traumatic and insidious Soul Injuries?
-Join Deborah Grassman and the Opus Peace leadership team to learn how to liberate unmourned loss and unforgiven guilt/shame that can sabotage lives.
+In the comfort and safety of your own home/office environment, on your own computer, join Deborah Grassman and the Opus Peace leadership team to learn how to liberate unmourned loss and unforgiven guilt/shame that can sabotage lives.

-At the Soul Injury Leadership Institute, you will learn about:
+At the VIRTUAL Soul Injury Intensive, you will learn about:

 Marie Bainbridge, one of the VA hospice nurses who started Opus Peace.
 A Vietnam War veteran, Marie received a bronze-star for actions she took to save lives while under attack.

 Abi Katz D.O., M.S.
 Dr. Katz serves as Medical Director within the Department of Geriatrics Education at Wright State University Boonshoft School of Medicine.
 She specializes in advanced illness management, home-based primary and palliative care, and treatment program development.
 Dr. Katz earned her medical degree from Ohio University.
 She is a member of the American Academy of Hospice and Palliative Medicine, American Academy of Home Care Medicine, American Medical Association, and the American Academy of Family Practice.

 Ralph Ozmun is a Navy veteran and featured speaker on Soul Injury, providing the keynote addresses at the Canadian conference on PTSD and the Wisconsin CSI Warrior's Summit.
 His previous experience includes being the Director of Volunteers at Smoky Mountain Home Health & Hospice.

 Angela Snyder RN, MSN, MHA is the Clinical Division Director at Bayada Healthcare System.
 She is the President of the Opus Peace Board of Directors.
 Her presentations on bullying continue to touch and inspire audiences